catcstevens/Terminal-app/README.md

    2. Volume turned on for non-essential elements of app
    3. Gems used
       1. Colorize - changes the text colour in the terminal
-      2. Artii
+      2. Artii - adds text art
-      3. Faker
+      3. Faker - used to generate a list of quotes from Hitchhikers Guide to the Galaxy.
-      4. tty-prompt
+      4. tty-prompt - added an options list